DudbridgeLab/ebf/README.md

 `ebf.chisq(chisq, df)`

-## Citation
+## Citations

-Dudbridge F (2022) Units of evidence and expected Bayes factors for objective reporting of statistical evidence (submitted).
+Dudbridge F (2022) A scale of interpretation for likelihood ratios and Bayes factors.
+Submitted.
+Dudbridge F (2022) Empirical Bayes factors.
+In preparation.